 The smaller TOM initiator (about 1 cm) that replaced the Urchin was probably based on the hollow conical pit (or tetrahedral pit) design.
 This design was proposed for use in 1948, but not put into production until January 1950 by Los Alamos.
 It was first tested (in a weapon test) in May 1951.
 One advantage of the TOM initiator was more efficient use of the polonium (more neutrons per gram of Po-210).

 One sophisticated design that was developed and patented by Klaus Fuchs and Ruby Shirr during the Manhattan project was based on using the outgoing implosion rebound, rather than the incoming converging shock to accomplish mixing.
 This slight delay in initiation thus achieved was expected to allow significantly more compression to occur.

 If internal initiators are used in fusion-boosted designs it is essential that they be quite small, the smaller the better (external initiation is best).

 In gun-type weapons initiators are not strictly required, but may be desirable if the detonation time of the weapon needs to be precisely controlled.
 A low intensity polonium source can be used in this case, as can a simple system to bring the source and beryllium into contact upon impact by the bullet (like driving a beryllium foil coated piston into a sleeve coated with polonium).

-Posted by Gordon Duff, Senior Editor on August 24, 2014, With 10480 Reads Filed under 9/11, WarZone.
+Posted by Gordon Duff, Senior Editor on August 24, 2014, With 10596 Reads Filed under 9/11, WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.